d2s/Documentation/docs/DIYNAS.md

 ### FreeBSD 11 or Ubuntu 16.10 (or 17.04)

-Before going testing a NAS SW I tried out [FreeBSD 11](https://www.freebsd.org/).
-FreeBSD was installed and booted fine on new hardware.
+Before testing a dedicated NAS SW I tried out [FreeBSD 11](https://www.freebsd.org/).
 I played around about one day before dropping FreeBSD 11 as well.
 I dropped FreeBSD for one reason only.
 There were to much tweaking and installing of various FreeBSD ports to get it up and running as NAS and sharing out filesystems.
-Creating and mounting zfs filesystems by command line using the correct parameters is a non trivial task.
+Creating and mounting ZFS filesystems by command line using the correct parameters is a non trivial task.
 I also installed Samba (to test sharing [SMB](https://en.wikipedia.org/wiki/Server_Message_Block)).
 Even more tweaking and I managed to connect to a shared SMB filesystem.
 I am quite sure I would manage to get my NAS up and running by using FreeBSD 11.
 But there was to much time to set up and installing.

 I also dropped testing of Ubuntu 16.10 due to reasons as for FreeBSD 11.